-2017 and 2016 were successful years for the Durham Fair.
-These achievements were possible, in part, because throughout the Fair’s history, its volunteers have successfully managed change.
+2018 and 2017 were not the most successful years financially for the Durham Fair.
+Attendance decreased both years while expenses, especially the cost of State Police, continued to increase.
+However, the financial results do not accurately reflect the continued dedication and enthusiasm of hundreds of volunteers.
 Arguably, the Durham Fair is the best fair around, and the volunteers of the Durham Fair Association continue to work hard to maintain that status.

 The Durham Fair is owned and operated by the Durham Agricultural Fair Association, Inc., a private, not-for-profit organization incorporated under Connecticut laws without stockholders.
 The Durham Fair has no paid management or staff, a fact for which the Association is fiercely proud.

-Membership in the Association is obtained by purchasing a membership ticket.
-Membership is limited to 300 persons, on a first-come, first-served basis.
+Annual membership in the Association is obtained by purchasing a membership ticket.
+Membership is limited to 300 persons, on a first come, first served basis.
 Tickets are available from the Association’s Secretary from the conclusion of the annual meeting in December until the close of the annual Fair.
 A member is entitled to vote at the Association’s annual meeting in December where officers, coordinators, directors, superintendents and assistant superintendents are elected as well as other business such as changes in the constitution and bylaws, review of the scholarship fund rules and setting dates of upcoming fairs.

-The Association owns 46 acres of land that includes four houses, one store with barn, eight exhibit barns, three restroom facilities, one pavilion, one large storage building and many smaller buildings.
+The Association owns forty-six acres of land that includes four houses, one store with barn, eight exhibit barns, three restroom facilities, one pavilion, one large storage building and many smaller buildings.
 The Association has leases with the Town of Durham to use White’s Farm for parking and with the Town of Middlefield to use Strickland Farm for parking.
+Regional District 13 allows use of their property free of charge.
 The Association rents additional land for parking from two Durham landowners.
-In addition, Regional District 13 allows use of their property free of charge.
+In addition, in 2018, Tilcon and Anthem Blue Cross Blue Shield allowed use of their Wallingford properties free of charge.

 It should be noted that the expenditures shown in this report are only the amounts actually paid.
 In many instances, the amounts would be significantly higher had it not been for people willing to work without pay or for the continued generosity of businesses in the local area who donated services and materials or made them available at very favorable prices.

-During the Fair, Durham and Middlefield organizations greatly enhance the community spirit of the Fair with booths that have become known for high-quality products and friendly workers.
-As a result of the efforts of their volunteers, and the Fair’s policy of providing their concession space at a 75% discount (value of $32,220 in 2017, and $36,960 in 2016), many groups are able to raise a major portion of their annual income at the Fair.
+During the Fair, Durham and Middlefield organizations greatly enhance the community spirit of the Fair with booths that have become known for high quality products and friendly workers.
+As a result of the efforts of their volunteers and the Fair’s policy of providing their concession space at a 75% discount (value of $33,510 in 2018, and $32,220 in 2017), many groups are able to raise a major portion of their annual income at the Fair.
 Interestingly, the primary source of those funds (that are available for Durham and Middlefield needs) is fairgoers who do not live in Durham or Middlefield.
-Nonprofit groups outside of Durham and Middlefield are given a 25% discount on their concession space (value of $4,745 in 2017, and $3,375 in 2016).
-In addition, Connecticut DEEP and military recruiters received free space (value of $6,300 in 2017 and $6,300 in 2016).
+Nonprofit groups outside of Durham and Middlefield are given a 25% discount on their concession space (value of $3,815 in 2018, and $4,745 in 2017).
+In addition, Connecticut DEEP and military recruiters received free space (value of $9,300 in 2018 and $6,300 in 2017).

 The following describes the present program: